Is Sunday's F1 race weird enough for Austin, Texas?

 Texas Comptroller Susan Combs touts the economic impact of the event, which she says will generate some $220 million for the state.

-“It’s just another thing that makes Austin weird,” said Julie Loignon, a spokeswoman for Circuit of the Americas, adding that she often uses that line when people complain that F1 was too shiny, too chic for Austin, more of a Dallas-type thing.
+“It’s just another thing that makes Austin weird,” said Julie Loignon, a spokeswoman for Circuit of the Americas, adding that F1 was too shiny, too chic for Austin, more of a Dallas-type thing.

 “Austin is very European, with its politics, its progressive thinking.
 People are going to come here, buy their boots, let their hair down, and they’re going to have a lovely time.”